India hires five banks for $1.5 bln Indian Oil stake sale - IFR

-HONG KONG The government has hired five banks to manage a stake sale valued at up to $1.5 billion in state-run Indian Oil Corp (IOC.NS), IFR reported on Thursday, citing people familiar with the deal.
+HONG KONG Aug 13 India's government has hired five banks to manage a stake sale valued at up to $1.5 billion in state-run Indian Oil Corp, IFR reported on Thursday, citing people familiar with the deal.

 The government tapped Citigroup, Deutsche Bank, JM Financial, Kotak and Nomura to handle the sale of a 10 percent stake in the oil company, which at current market prices would be worth up to 95 billion rupees, added IFR, a Thomson Reuters publication.